 Karen has over 30 years of artistic experience, covering beadweaving, bead embroidery, and enjoys working with resin, glass, and metal.
 She is both an accomplished artist and a teacher.

-For the past 7 years, she has devoted her talent to women in a remote jungle village in southern India, teaching them how to beadweave.
-The women have their own business, Azhagi Jewelry, and are supported in part by a Stateside 501c3.
+Since 2012, she has devoted her talent to women in a remote jungle village in southern India, teaching them how to beadweave.
+The women have their own business, Azhagi Jewelry, and are supported in part by a Stateside 501c3 where their products are sold at speaking events.

 Karen has taught at the Bead & Button Show for years, as well as being a guest instructor at local bead shops.